danfuzz/samizdat/doc/language-guide/02-data.md

 {blort, zorch}                ## shorthand to reference active variables {blort: blort, zorch: zorch}  ## longhand of the above

+## The keys here are strings, not symbols.
 {
     "blort":  "potion; the ability to see in the dark", "borch":  "spell; insect soporific",